Altrincham F.C.: History

 They reached the semi-finals of the FA Trophy in 1976–77, losing 2–1 to Scarborough in a second replay; the season also saw them apply for election to the Football League for the first time, but they received only 12 votes compared to the 27 received by the elected Wimbledon.
 The following season they went one better in the FA Trophy, reaching the Wembley final, where they beat Leatherhead 3–1.
 In 1978–79 they finished as runners-up in the Northern Premier League and applied for election to the Football League again.
 Although they finished as the top non-League club in the ballot, they received only 13 votes to the 37 received by Halifax Town, the lowest-placed Football League club.
 Instead, Altrincham became founder members of the Alliance Premier League, the top level of non-League football, the winner of which would be the sole non-League nomination for future Football League election ballots.

 The league's inaugural season saw Altrincham crowned champions.
 In the subsequent elections to the Football League, the club missing out by a single vote, receiving 25 to Rochdale's 26; this was considered especially unfortunate as the club had been promised the votes of Grimsby Town and Luton Town, but the Grimsby representative was prevented from voting by being in the wrong part of the meeting room, whilst the Luton representative arrived too late after a mix-up over the start time.

 Altrincham retained the APL title the following season, but again failed in the Football League elections, this time only receiving 15 votes to the 41 received by Halifax, who were again the lowest ranked Football League club.
 The next two seasons saw the club finish in mid-table, together with another FA Trophy final appearance in 1981–82, this time losing 1–0 to Enfield.
 This was followed by four consecutive top-five finishes between 1984 and 1987 and a second FA Trophy win in 1985, beating Runcorn 1–0 in the final.
 The 1985–86 season saw them record one of the biggest FA Cup giant-killings of all time when they defeated top division Birmingham City 2–1 at Birmingham's St Andrew's.

 The club then returned to mid-table with occasional successful seasons, finishing third in 1990–91 (by which time the league had become the Football Conference) and fourth in 1994–95.
 After finishing bottom of the Conference in 1996–97 the club were relegated to the Premier Division of the Northern Premier League.
 An eighth-place finish in 1997–98 saw them return to the Conference two seasons later as Premier Division champions.
 However, they lasted only a single season in the Conference as they finished second-from-bottom and were relegated back to the Northern Premier League.

+Chart of yearly table positions of Altrincham since being a founder member of the Alliance Premier League.